 2015 Ethnoarchaeology of Foraging and the Case of Vanishing Agriculturalists in the Amazon Basin.
 Journal of Anthropological Archaeology 38:59–66.

-Supplementary Information-3
+Supplementary Information 3: Doctoral Dissertations

-During these last twenty years, some doctoral investigations were also in made ethnoarchaeology of the South America Eastern Lowlands.
-In the Guianas, Renzo Duin (2009) worked on the Wayana architecture in French Guiana and Jimmy Mans (2011) studied the material dimension of a modern Trio settlement in western Suriname, with special focus on the movements of the inhabitants in the neighboring landscape and their relationships with other Amerindian villages.
+In the past twenty years, some doctoral investigations have dealt with the ethnoarchaeology of the South America Eastern Lowlands.
+In the Guianas, Renzo Duin (2009) worked on Wayana architecture in French Guiana and Jimmy Mans (2011) studied the material dimension of a modern Trio settlement in western Suriname, with special focus on the movements of the inhabitants in the neighboring landscape and their relationships with other Amerindian villages.
 In the Upper Xingu, Morgan Schmidt (2010, 2014) studied contemporaneous middens in Amerindian villages and anthroposol formation.
 Juliana Machado (2012, 2014) worked on house gardens in the Caviana Island and Fabiola Silva (2012, 2014) on the organization of Asurini settlements and ceramic production in the Upper Xingu.
-Other authors could have been cited here but it must be noted that, although ethnoarchaeological studies in Amazonia are appearing at an accelerated rate, few of them are focused on the Amerindian house.
+Other authors could have been cited here but it must be noted that although ethnoarchaeological studies in Amazonia are appearing at an accelerated rate, few are focused on the Amerindian house.

 Duin, Renzo

 2009 Wayana Socio-political Landscapes: Multi-scalar Regionality and Temporality in Guiana.
-Ph.D dissertation, Department of Anthropology, University of Florida, Florida.
+Ph.D dissertation, Department of Anthropology, University of Florida, Gainesville.

 Machado, Juliana Salles